tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

        0774bf1..179e695  master -> master

 By merging locally and then pushing, you have just closed the pull request you opened a moment ago.
 That's okay.
-It is still available for viewing.
+It is still available for viewing and comments, and that was the point of it.

 At this point, then you have merged your ``step1`` work back into ``master`` and are ready to deploy your code.